ArchitectDorte Mandrup Arkitekter Aps

 ClientCity of Copenhagen - Department of Labour & Family Affairs

-From the architect.
+Text description provided by the architects.
 The neighborhood of Skanderborggade/Krausesvej is characterized by a mix of buildings made up of dense urban blocks from the turn of the 19th century, interrupted by a scattering of villas, and by a large gap in the structure caused in part by urban renewal.

 The Skanderborggade/Krausevej block consists of dense 5½ storey buildings encompassing a courtyard, which in this case is particularly narrow.
 As a consequence of this the courtyard receives little or almost no sunlight.